htw-pv3/literature/CONTRIBUTING.md

 Assign a reviewer and get in contact.

 #### 4.0.
 Let someone else review your PR
-Follow the GitHub guide [approving a pull request with required reviews](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/approving-a-pull-request-with-required-reviews). <br>
+Follow the GitHub guide [approving a pull request with required reviews](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/approving-a-pull-request-with-required-reviews).
-Assign one reviewer or a user group and get into contact.
+Wait for someone else to review your PR.

 If you are the reviewer:
 - Check the changes in all corresponding files.